digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Scope 2 Emissions

 These emissions come from the eletricity used during production.
 If the manufacturer uses a 100% renewable energy provider, the scope 2 emissions are zero.
 However, most manufacturers have long-term contracts with energy providers and need to ask their energy provider for the carbon intensity per KWh of energy delivered.
 If this data is not available, an average for the electricity grid region the manufacturing site is in should be used.
 This data is available through services like [WattTime](https://www.watttime.org) and this is what this reference solution uses via the built-in [Asset Admin Shell Repository](https://github.com/digitaltwinconsortium/AAS-Repository) also available open-source from the Digital Twin Consortium.
+Please see below on how to configure this part of the reference solution after deployment.
 The PCF calculation first checks if a new product was successfully produced by the production line, retrieves the produced product's serial number, followed by the energy consumption of each machine of the production line while the new product was produced by the machine and then applies the carbon intensity to the sum of all machines' energy comsumption.

 ### Scope 3 Emissions